 Level A1 - Space Adventure - Robotics with LEGO SPIKE Prime

-That is the first level of the LEGO robotics curriculum for second, third, and fourth-grade students.
+This is the first level of the LEGO Robotics Curriculum for second-, third-, and fourth-grade students.

 A "space adventure" but with robots.
 Different robot structures are built in Level A1.
 The motors are controlled so that the robots perform precise movements around the "Earth", "Moon" and "Sun".
 We use the force sensor to overcome various obstacles we bump into.
 We learn interesting facts about the solar system and space vehicles.